 Watch our instructional video on how to adjust a door closer!

 What are "Overhead Concealed Door Closers"?

 Overhead concealed closers are closers with the cylinder concealed in head frame and either a concealed or exposed arm.
-In situations where a closer is needed but concealment in the frame header is required or desired, the Norton® 7900 closer is the ideal solution for door control.
+In situations where a closer is needed but concealment in the frame header is required or desired, the DC USA Approved® 7900 closer is the ideal solution for door control.
 Once installed, only the solid one-piece arm is visible when the door is open; therefore, this unit provides a high degree of vandal resistance.
 When the door is closed, the closer, arm and slide track are fully concealed.

 How do you install a Door Closer?